emehrkay/gremlinpy/README.md

     g.bound_params # {'MY_PARAM': 'my_value'}
 ```

 gremlinpy will attempt to reuse binding names in the generated script.
-If you prevously bound 'mark is great' and bind it again, the script will utilitize the same parameters for each instance.
-This will save on the overally payload that is sent to the Gremlin server and it will save on what the Gremlin server has to cache.
+If you previously bound 'mark is great' and bind it again, the script will utilize the same parameters for each instance.
+This will save on the overall payload that is sent to the Gremlin server and it will save on what the Gremlin server has to cache.

 ~~~python